 To submit a full session (preferred) or individual paper, please visit the WHA 2022 Conference website (www.westernhistory.org/2022) and follow the directions and guide for electronic submissions (which will open in fall 2021).
 Consult the WHA’s Policy on Conference Participants (below) to adhere to the organization’s requirement that all conference participants must register for the conference if their panel or paper is accepted.

-The CFP deadline is December 5, 2021.
+The CFP deadline is December 6, 2021 at 11:59 P.M.
+(Eastern Time).
 If you have questions, please contact the 2022 Program Co-Chairs: Julian Lim (Arizona State University) or Tyina Steptoe (University of Arizona).
 You can also contact the WHA Office at firstname.lastname@example.org

 Diversity of Session Participants: